ed-cybros/ed-cybros/README.md

 - Recommendation and discovery systems
 - Synthesis of data analysis, machine learning, signal processing, and human perception

-Gradually introduced to the knowledge stack.
+Gradually incorporated into the knowledge stack.

 ## Motivation